 Self Defence – Brazilian Jiu-Jitsu will teach you important, practical self-defence techniques that will empower you in any kind of confrontation.
 It was designed so that students could learn practical self-defence as quickly and efficiently as possible.
 It teaches you how to defend yourself against a stronger and bigger opponent.
-Age, sex, athleticism are irrelevant.
+Age, sex and athleticism are irrelevant.

 Stress relief – Things don’t always go our way and everyone has some form of stress in their lives.
 Learning to deal with that stress can be one of life’s greatest challenges.
-The way that we deal with it is the most important thing.
+But the way that we deal with it is the most important thing.
 After a hard day at work or school, BJJ is an awesome form of relief.
 When you step onto the mats, everything else gets left behind.

 Knowledge – Anybody who trains Brazilian Jiu-Jitsu will tell you the same thing; you never stop learning.
 It keeps your mind agile and young.
 You are constantly tested.
 Techniques evolve.
 Training partners change.
 Even when you think you have mastered the arm bar, there will always be someone else who can show you a better way to do it.
 It teaches you to open your mind.

 Friendships- Brazilian Jiu-Jitsu connects people.
 It’s a great way to form life-long friendships.
 It’s impossible to learn by yourself, and to improve in Jiu-Jitsu you need to help your partner to improve too.
-If you know Jiu-Jitsu, even the most basic level you can step into any academy, anywhere in the world and train.
-You have an instant common connection and people welcome you onto the mats with open arms.
-Regardless of your age, income, background, gender.
+If you know Jiu-Jitsu, even at the most basic level you can step into any academy, anywhere in the world and train.
+You have an instant common connection and people welcome you onto the mats with open arms, regardless of your age, income, background, gender.
 It’s like having family all around the world.

 Self Esteem – Jiu-Jitsu can seem impossible when you first start learning.
 You have to move your body in ways that are entirely foreign to you.
-Rolling with the higher belts can leave you feeling you helpless, awkward and silly.
-As with any skill it takes dedication, time, and focus.
-The longer you train, the more your reflexes and senses improve.
+Rolling with the higher belts can leave you feeling helpless, awkward and silly.
+As with any skill BJJ takes dedication, time, and focus.
+The longer you train, the more your reflexes and senses will improve.
 You learn to feel in control of your thoughts and your actions.
 You are constantly learning to overcome challenges.
 It’s empowering on you’ll find it spilling into other areas of your life.

 Patience – There are no shortcuts in Jiu-Jitsu.
 The process of learning a new technique requires just as much mental activity as it does physical.
 You need to practice it again and again.
 Patience applies to timing as well.
 Even the most perfectly executed technique can fail if delivered at the wrong time.